AndreaRiboni/Telegram-Whatsapp-Wrapped/README.md

 - Change the "Format" from HTML to JSON
 - Click "Export"

-### Convert to CSV
-Then move the output file "result.json" to the project root folder and run the python parser.
-This will convert your JSON file to a better-manageable CSV file.

-To run it, open the terminal and enter the following command
-> python .\telegram-chat-parser.py result.json

-The script will ask you for the output file path and name.
-You can type what you want, let's say
-> chat_dataset.csv

 ### Install the requirements
 Finally, it is possible to run the Jupyter Notebook.
 Install the needed requirements:
 > pip install -r requirements.txt